Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Classification of Hamiltonian circle actions on symplectic four-manifolds

-\begin{Remark} \labell{rem:spheres} By \cite[Lemma~4.9]{ah}, a gradient sphere is smooth at its poles except when the gradient sphere is free and the pole in question is an isolated minimum (or maximum) of $\Phi$ with both isotropy weights $> 1$ (or $< -1$).
-In particular, a non-free gradient sphere is smoothly embedded.
-Let $J$ be an integrable complex structure on $(M,\omega)$ such that the $S^1$-action is holomorphic and $\omega(\cdot,J\cdot)$ is a generic Riemannian metric.
+\begin{Remark} \labell{rem:spheres} For $S^1 \acts (M^4,\omega)$, let $J$ be an integrable complex structure on $(M,\omega)$ such that the $S^1$-action is holomorphic and $\omega(\cdot,J\cdot)$ is a generic Riemannian metric.
+For the existence of such $J$ see \cite[Theorem 7.1]{karshon}.
+By \cite[Lemma~4.9]{ah}, a gradient sphere is smooth at its poles except when the gradient sphere is free and the pole in question is an isolated minimum (or maximum) of $\Phi$ with both isotropy weights $> 1$ (or $< -1$).
+In particular, a non-free gradient sphere is an embedded $J$-holomorphic sphere.
 By \cite[Lemma 2.4]{counter}, the preimages of fat vertices and the non-free gradient spheres whose moment-map images are edges of label $>1$ are embedded complex (hence symplectic) curves.

 If $M$ is an $S^2$-bundle over $\Sigma$, the fiber class $F$ is represented by an embedded complex sphere.
-Therefore the edge labelled $N$ in Figure \ref{fig:circle on hirzebruch}(b); the edge labelled $n$ in Figure \ref{fig:circle on hirzebruch}(c); and the edges labelled $|n|$ and $|mN+n|$ in Figure \ref{fig:circle on hirzebruch}(d) are each the image of an embedded complex sphere, even if $N=1$, $n=1$, $|n|=1$, $|mN+n|=1$, respectively.
-The same is true for a trivial edge with label $1$ in an extended graph with two fat vertices.
+Therefore the edge labeled $N$ in Figure \ref{fig:circle on hirzebruch}(b); the edges labeled $n$ and $n-mN$ in Figure \ref{fig:circle on hirzebruch}(c); and the edges labeled $n$ and $mN-n$ in Figure \ref{fig:circle on hirzebruch}(d) are each the image of an embedded complex sphere, even if $N=1$, $n=1$, $n-mN=1$, or $mN-n=1$, respectively.
+The same is true for a trivial edge with label $1$ in an extended decorated graph with two fat vertices.

-Similarly, the classes $B_N$ and $B_{-N}$ are represented by embedded complex spheres, hence the edges labelled $1$ in Figure \ref{fig:circle on hirzebruch}(b) and the edges labelled $m$ in the Figure \ref{fig:circle on hirzebruch}(c) and (d) are each the image of an embedded complex sphere, even if $m=1$.
-An edge labelled one in Figure \ref{fig:circle on cp2}(a) is the image of an embedded complex sphere in the class $L$ of a line in $\CP^2$.
-Other labelled one edges that are represented by embedded complex spheres are edges that are the images of an exceptional divisor or of the proper transform of a complex sphere in an equivariant K\"ahler blowup. \end{Remark}
+Similarly, the classes $B_N$ and $B_{-N}$ are represented by embedded complex spheres, hence the edges labeled $1$ in Figure \ref{fig:circle on hirzebruch}(b) and the edges labeled $m$ in the Figure \ref{fig:circle on hirzebruch}(c) and (d) are each the image of an embedded complex sphere, even if $m=1$.
+An edge labeled one in Figure \ref{fig:circle on cp2}(a) is the image of an embedded complex sphere in the class $L$ of a line in $\CP^2$.
+Other labeled one edges that are represented by embedded complex spheres are edges that are the images of an exceptional divisor or of the proper transform of a complex sphere in an equivariant K\"ahler blowup. \end{Remark}

-\begin{Definition} We say that an edge in the extended graph is \emph{ephemeral} if there is no embedded complex analytic sphere whose image under the moment map is the edge. \end{Definition}
+\begin{Definition} In the extended decorated graph of $S^1 \acts (M,\omega)$ with respect to a generic metric $\omega(\cdot,J \cdot)$, we call an edge \emph{robust} if there is an embedded $J$-holomorphic sphere corresponding to the edge by the moment map.
+Otherwise, we call the edge \emph{ephemeral}. \end{Definition}